AaltoGIS/geoinformatics-days/source/index.rst

 Venue
 ======

-Venue address.
+Otaniemi, Finland.
+More detailed information regarding the venue will be published later.

 Contact
 ===============
-For any inquiries or further information, please contact [Contact Email].
+For any inquiries or further information, please contact chairman of the Scientific Committee, `Jussi Nikander <https://www.aalto.fi/fi/ihmiset/jussi-nikander>`_.